The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Corporate and Academic Partners

 Kaplan University is dedicated to the support, engagement, and involvement of our graduates.

 Resources for current Kaplan University students.

 We have 15 ground locations across the country.
 Explore our locations to see if we're in your neighborhood.

 Due to the number of different certification organizations and the individual state requirements related to nurse practitioner responsibilities, completion of the adult nurse practitioner specialization or certificate does not imply or guarantee certification or licensure.
 Students are responsible for the investigation of the qualifications and requirements for certification and/or licensure in their specific location.

-At this time, the Adult-Gerontology Nurse Practitioner Certificate is available only in the following states: Alabama, Alaska, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Idaho, Indiana, Iowa, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, and Wyoming.
+At this time, the Adult-Gerontology Nurse Practitioner Certificate is available only in the following states: Alabama, Alaska, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Idaho, Illinois, Indiana, Iowa, Maine, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Vermont, Virginia, Wisconsin, and Wyoming.